dragonfly-science/dragonfly-website/content/news/2024-09-16-thematic-analysis/content.md

 ---
-title: From text to topics: thematic analysis in the age of AI
+title: From text to topics—thematic analysis in the age of AI
 ---

 Many organisations have large amounts of written text: maybe shared drives full